Taking on a New Role? How to Best Transition Your Responsibilities

 - Put a plan in place and follow it!

-Next, follow the three steps below for a successful transition.
+Next, follow these 3 steps for a successful transition

 Create a transition plan with deadlines to help you move through the transition.
 Indicate which items are immediate or will require training.
 For every item on the list, ask yourself the following questions: